Was Moretum the Inspiration for Pesto?

 Ingredients: basil, oil, cheese, garlic, salt, and pine nuts.

-Despite the lack of nuts or herbs, Agliata shares a passing similarity with pesto.
-It's excessively liberal use of raw garlic (the Romans loved garlic) means it would probably be too overpowering for today's palates.
+Despite lacking nuts or herbs, Agliata shares a passing similarity with pesto.
+Its excessively liberal use of raw garlic (the Romans loved it) would probably be too overpowering for today's palates.

 Moretum, on the other hand, is remarkably like modern-day pesto.
-This is a sauce that the Romans were eating in the area we know today as Italy, almost 2000 years before the word pesto first appeared in print.
+This sauce was eaten by the Romans in the area we know today as Italy, almost 2000 years before the word pesto first appeared in print.

 Some say that Virgil, the most celebrated of the Roman poets, was the first to mention Moretum in a poem of the same name.
 Some historians aren't convinced that it can be credited to him, but we like to think it was.